trailblazer/trailblazer.github.io/gems/operation/2.0/api.md

 {{  "macro_test.rb:simple-pipe" | tsnippet }}

 It is not advised to test macros in isolation.
 Note that it *is* possible by simply calling your macro in a test case.
-However, macros should be tested via an operation unit test.
+However, macros should be tested via an operation unit test to make sure the wiring is correct.

 {% callout %}
 In future versions (TRB 2.0.2+) we will have public APIs for creating nested pipes, providing temporary arguments to steps and allowing injectable options.